wiegand/respondto/README.md

 ## Usage

-respondto.js exposes one property on the `window` object.
+respondto exposes one property on the `window` object.
 As you'd probably guess, it's named `respondto`.
 It allows you to register (and unregister) media query conditions around which you can create JavaScript based behavior.
 I call these *responders*.

 ### Responders